Super Smash Bros. in esports: Competitive format

 Competitive play may be either singles or doubles.
 In singles, two players face off against each other.
 In doubles, two teams of two players fight each other.
 Sharing stocks with teammates is allowed.
 Friendly fire is enabled, so teammates can damage or save each other.
 This is to ensure fairness, as certain combinations of characters in teams can prove to be overpowered.
 It also ensures that two-on-one situations aren't overwhelmingly tilted in the winning team's favor.
 It also adds a couple of extra strategies.
 For example, after a Jigglypuff player uses the move "Rest", which immobilizes it for several seconds or until attacked, a teammate could attack Jigglypuff with a weak move, preventing an opponent from causing more damage.
 Super Smash Bros. for Wii U adds an 8-player mode, which allows triples and quadruples teams, although there have been comparatively few such tournaments.
 In Ultimate, many tournaments have held side-events using a game mode called 'Squad Strike', which is a game mode that enables players to fight against each other with a squad of either 3 or 5 fighters.

 In addition, a player gets port priority when he or she wins in a best-of-one of, usually, rock-paper-scissors.
 Smasher Mew2King found out that the player who is player 1 or is closest to player 1 has priority in attacks that hit each other at the same time.
 Also, a neutral start may be enacted if a player suggests it.

-In some Brawl rulesets, Meta Knight is either banned from certain stages or is completely banned from tournaments due to the overpowered nature of his attacks.
-While in certain doubles rulesets, certain team compositions are banned, such as double Cloud in Wii U and double Meta Knight in Brawl, due to synergy and overpowered attack and strategies that are more effective with additional fighters.
+In some Brawl rulesets, Meta Knight is either banned from certain stages or is completely banned from tournaments due to the overpowered nature of his attacks, while in certain doubles rulesets, certain team compositions are banned, such as double Cloud in Wii U and double Meta Knight in Brawl, due to synergy, overpowered attacks, and strategies that are more effective with additional fighters.